-Find out how to register your land and animals, how to get a walking licence and what you can feed pet pigs.
+Find out what you must do before you get a pet pig, how to register as a keeper and get a pig walking licence and what you can feed pet pigs.

-You’re considered to be a pig keeper if you keep a pig or ‘micropig’ as a pet.
-You have to follow the same regulations as pig farmers.
+If you keep a pig or ‘micropig’ as a pet, you’re considered a pig keeper.
+You must follow the same traceability and welfare rules as pig farmers.

 Register as pig keeper